Diocese of Mackenzie–Fort Smith

-The Diocese of Mackenzie–Fort Smith (Dioecesis Mackenziensis–Arcis Smith) is a Latin Church ecclesiastical territory or diocese of the Catholic Church that includes the Northwest Territories, the northern extremity of Saskatchewan and the extreme west of the Territory of Nunavut in Canada.
+The Diocese of Mackenzie–Fort Smith (Dioecesis Mackenziensis–Arcis Smith) is a Latin Church ecclesiastical territory or diocese of the Catholic Church that includes the Northwest Territories and the extreme west of the Territory of Nunavut in Canada.
 Bishop Jon Hansen,C.Ss.R. currently serves as Bishop of Mackenzie – Fort Smith, Canada.

 Originally created in 1901 as the Vicariate Apostolic of Mackenzie, it was elevated to a full episcopal see in 1967.

-As of 2004, the diocese contained 46 parishes and missions, 4 active diocesan priests, 7 religious priests, and 28,540 Catholics.
-At the time, it also had 16 women religious, 8 religious brothers, and 3 permanent deacons.
-Notable parishes include Our Lady Of Victory Church in Inuvik and Our Lady of Good Hope.
+In 2021 the border of the diocese changed, losing the Athabasca region in northern Saskatchewan.
+After that the number of parishes and missions is up to 26.

+In 2025 the number of incardinated priests was 2 (1 retired outside the diocese) and 2 permanent deacons both outside the diocese.